sparcopen/declaring-independence/journal-revenue-options.md

 title: Journal revenue options
 description: Business models for supporting an open access publishing strategy.
 ---
+Running a journal is not costless.
+That said, there are models for sustaining journal operations that do not place undue burdens on the scholarly communication system.
+Since the open access movement launched in earnest at the turn of the millenium, editors and publishers have developed a number of promising business frameworks, including the following:

 ## Subscription models
 * **Co-publishing agreements**.
 Publishers cover some or all expenses associated with the journal.
 In return, the publisher keeps a percentage of the revenue it collects (typically in the 50% range).
 Licensing partnerships are typically multiyear arrangements, and the journal owners are frequently paid an advance against the first year’s royalty.
 * **Publishing Services**.
 A journal contracts with a publisher to provide publishing services.
 The publisher may provide comprehensive services or only a subset.
 Sometimes, a journal works with multiple vendors to create a publication workflow.
 Journal owners typically pay a negotiated price to the publisher in exchange for a clearly defined set of services, and the journal owner retains any surplus.